ForgottenGlory/Living-Skyrim-2/README.md

 One mod that is particularly important to take note of is [Natural Character Growth and Decay (NCGD)](https://www.nexusmods.com/skyrimspecialedition/mods/26292).
 With this mod installed, by default, the level-up bonus where you select Magicka, Health, or Stamina *does not function*.
 The window for this choice still appears due to a game limitation, but it will do *nothing*.
 Instead, as you use your various abilities, they will naturally increase over time based on how much you use them.
 If you're a spellcaster, using a lot of magicka will make your maximum Magicka increase.
 This applies to Health, Stamina, and Carry Weight maximums as well.
 This mod does have an MCM that allows you to turn the level-up bonuses back on if you feel like cheating or if you want to adjust the rate at which your maximums increase (a lower number is a faster increase).
 The MCM configuration that is recommended for this mod makes it so you gain slightly more than vanilla per level towards your maximums.

 ### The HUD Mods
 Living Skyrim includes a completely different UI and HUD experience than what you're used to, probably even if you've played modded Skyrim before.
 [SkyHUD](https://www.nexusmods.com/skyrimspecialedition/mods/463) is 100% customizable and has a number of presets available you can choose from to relocate the health/stamina/magicka bars and also relocate any HUD element, such as the stealth indicator.
 [EZ2C Dialogue Menu](https://www.nexusmods.com/skyrimspecialedition/mods/2246) changes the dialogue menu to be easier to read and use and is also 100% configurable.
 See the mod description pages for EZ2C and SkyHUD to see how to configure these to your liking.
 [Immersive HUD](https://www.nexusmods.com/skyrimspecialedition/mods/12440) keeps pesky HUD elements out of the way when you don't need to see them.
-Lastly, [Favorite Things](https://www.nexusmods.com/skyrimspecialedition/mods/27177) greatly expands the SkyUI Favorites menu to make it larger, easier to use, and more customizable.
+Lastly, [Favorite Things](https://www.nexusmods.com/skyrimspecialedition/mods/27177) greatly expands the SkyUI Favorites menu to make it larger, easier to use, and more customizable. [iEquip](https://www.nexusmods.com/skyrimspecialedition/mods/27008) and [QuickLoot RE](https://www.nexusmods.com/skyrimspecialedition/mods/21085) are also included as nice quality-of-life mods that make equipping and looting items much faster.

 ### Nether's Follower Framework
 [Nether's Follower Framework](https://www.nexusmods.com/skyrimspecialedition/mods/18076) has too many features to list, but what you need to know is this: You can have multiple followers, you can configure just about anything about them, and you'll have a lot more flexibility with controlling your followers.
 You can also import followers added by mods to be able to use NFF's features on them. **Important!:** *Do NOT* import standalone followers (Inigo, Lucien, etc.) into Nether's Follower Framework.
 It will 100% break them.
 The notable exceptions to this are Auri, Sophia, and any of the Interesting NPCs followers.